 Event details

-This event, led by our Archive and Library team, will allow you to get up close with some fascinating examples from the Chatsworth collection, including Devonshire family memories captured in photographs, exercise books, school reports, and letters penned by and to children, alongside diaries and accounts of the schoolgirls evacuated to Chatsworth during World War II.
+This event, led by our Archive and Library team, offers a rare opportunity to delve into the archive and get up close to some fascinating examples from the Chatsworth collection, including Devonshire family memories captured in photographs, school exercise books and reports, letters penned by and to children, and personal keepsakes.

 Meeting Place and Time